How We Support Sustainable Tourism in Costa Rica

 This addition to the itinerary has had a very positive impact in both the community and with our travelers.

-A Little Background on Cocal
+A Little Background on El Cocal

-Cocal is a beautiful peninsula located off the coast of Quepos, Costa Rica which is home to some of the most beautiful beaches and best surfing waves in the area.
+El Cocal is a beautiful peninsula located off the coast of Quepos, Costa Rica which is home to some of the most beautiful beaches and best surfing waves in the area.
 It is mostly inhabited by Nicaraguan immigrants, who have moved to Costa Rica in search of a higher quality of life.
-However, Costa Rica refuses to recognize it as a legitimate town and won’t provide a trash pick-up service to the peninsula.
+However, Costa Rica refuses to recognize El Cocal as a legitimate town and won’t provide a trash pick-up service to the peninsula.
 This has created problems as people tend to either burn their trash or bury it in the tidal zones.

 Our goal is to empower a local committee with the resources necessary to create and run their own trash service.